johnsonandjohnson/Bodiless-JS/packages/vital-editors/doc/RichTextCustomizing.md

     - `withGradient` creates a token that will be a designable Span and adds a new gradient button to the editor.
-    - `Default` starts with the existing `vitalRichTextBase` (non-shadowed version of `vitalRichText`) functionality, and, in both Core/Theme, it spreads existing functionality across these two domains and the new tokens are added.
+    - `Default` starts with the existing `vitalRichTextBase` (non-shadowed version of `vitalRichText`) functionality and anything added in design will extend the token.
+In the Core domain we added the new button and in the Theme domain we add the styling.

 ?> **REMINDER:** Rebuild Package with `npm run build -- --scope=<mysite>` and restart the site.